Finger Lakes AVA: Topography and Climate

 The "lake effect" weather phenomenon makes the Finger Lakes Watershed a "unique and superb" wine-growing region.
 Lake effect is "the year-round influence on vineyards from nearby large lakes which permits vine-growing in the northeast United States and Ontario in Canada despite their high latitude."
 The lake effect influence on grape vines changes with the seasons.
 In the winter, the large lakes provide moisture to the prevailing westerly winds, which creates a deep snow cover, protecting vines from winter freeze even in very low temperatures.
 In spring, the westerly winds blow across the frozen lake and become cooler.
 These cooler breezes blowing on the vines retard bud-break until the danger of frost has passed.
 In summer the lake warms up.
 By autumn/fall, the westerly winds are warmed as they blow across the lake.
 The warm breezes on the vines lengthen the growing season (balancing the late start to the growing season) by delaying the first frost.

 The Central Lakes have a very perceptible influence on the climate of the region.
 The lakes are deep and conserve warmth.
 The water of Seneca Lake is so deep, and consequently warm, that it has been known to freeze over only a few times in the past hundred years.
 The winter climate in this region is much less severe than in adjacent territories.
 Not only does the water modify the severity of the winter climate but the enclosing highlands materially assist in keeping in the warmth of the valleys.

-Richard Figiel’s book "Culture in a Glass: Reflections on the Rich Heritage of Finger Lakes Wine," which was cited in the petition to recognize this vinicultural area, describes how the lake effect phenomenon affects the Finger Lakes region.
+Richard Figiel's book "Culture in a Glass: Reflections on the Rich Heritage of Finger Lakes Wine," cited in the petition of the viticultural area, describes how the lake effect phenomenon affects the Finger Lakes region.
 Noting that both Seneca and Cayuga Lakes drop well below sea level, the lakes are "(n)arrow slices of water with relatively little surface area, they tend to maintain a stable temperature throughout the year."
 Figiel notes that the depth and heat storing capacity of the lakes act as a large radiator for the surrounding area during the winter months.
 "Not only do the lakes take the edge off frigid upstate winters, often keeping vineyards 10 to 15 F warmer than locations just 1/2 mi away," the book adds, "but they also cushion the transitions of spring and fall."
 Figiel also points out that the "(d)istinct microclimates along the hillsides rising from the lakeshores make it possible to reliably ripen grapes in a region that is generally too cold for viticulture."
 Finger Lakes averages 30 to 40 in of annual precipitation.
+The region's USDA plant hardiness zones range from 5b to 6b.